Royal Guernsey Light Infantry: Commemoration

 The Royal Guernsey Light Infantry Charitable Trust was formed in 2016 to commemorate the regiment.
 Its joint patrons are Lt Governor Vice Admiral Sir Ian Corder and the Bailiff of Guernsey, Richard McMahon.
-The Trust placed memorials at Les Rues Vertes, France and St Peter Port, Guernsey on the centenary of key RGLI events in 2017 & 2018.
-The Trust twinned the town of Masnières with St Peter Port in 2019.
+Memorials were placed at Les Rues Vertes, France and St Peter Port, Guernsey on the centenary of key RGLI events in 2017 & 2018.

+St Peter Port twinned with the town of Masnières in 2019.